edunfelt/base16/README.md

 ### Template

-A template defines how a theme should be transformed to support a specific program.
+A template defines how a scheme should be transformed to support a specific program.

 It is typically installed directly by end user to use different base16 schemes.